JustinLardinois/UCSantaCruzConfessions/README.md

 was a Facebook page that allowed UCSC students to anonymously post about ([almost](rules.html)) anything they wanted.
 I started the page in December 2012, and within months it grew to over 8,000 likes and averaged around one hundred daily submissions.
 I retired the page in June 2014.
+In August 2016, Facebook deleted the page for having too many violations of the Facebook Community Standards.

 To protect anonymity, all confessions were posted by the page itself.
 Early on, I collected confessions through Survey Monkey; once the page outgrew